bo7owers/why-ts/docs/index.md

 ## In a nutshell...

-More code is less debugging time, especially when dealing with big applications.
+More code now means less time spent debugging in the future, especially when dealing with big applications.